Albert Pietersma: Affiliations

 From 1972 to 1980, he was secretary and archivist of the International Organization for Septuagint and Cognate Studies, from 1980 to 1987 he was president, and from 1993 honorary president.

 Views

 Kurios in the LXX

-Pietersma has proposed that the original Septuagint did not contain the tetragrammaton, but that it has been included as a result of a Hebraized recensions, and "he argues that an analysis of the translaton technique used by the LXX traducteurs when they dealt with certain instances of the Hebrew tetragram suggests that they used Kúrios to render it".
-Sean McDonough and Natalio Fernández Marcos have accepted Pietersma's thesis.
-On the other hand, Pierre-Maurice Bogaert, Martin Hengel and Emanuel Tov do not accept Pietersma's theory.
+Pietersma had proposed that the original Septuagint did not contain the tetragrammaton, but that it has been included as a result of a Hebraized recensions, and "he argues that an analysis of the translation technique used by the LXX traducteurs when they dealt with certain instances of the Hebrew tetragram suggests that they used Kúrios to render it".
+Sean M. McDonough, Natalio Fernández Marcos and others have accepted Pietersma's thesis.
+On the other hand, Pierre-Maurice Bogaert, Martin Hengel, Emanuel Tov and others do not accept Pietersma's theory.